-According to the brief analysis mentioned in Access to the Labour Market, 23% of persons surveyed (i.e. persons who arrived in Germany as asylum seekers between 2013 and 2016) had attended one of the following educational institutions:614
+According to the brief analysis mentioned in Access to the Labour Market, 23% of persons surveyed (i.e. persons who arrived in Germany as asylum seekers between 2013 and 2016) had attended one of the following educational institutions:

-Schools, further education: 8%;
+- Schools, further education: 8%;

-Vocational training institution: 14%;
+- Vocational training institution: 14%;

-Universities, colleges: 2%.
+- Universities, colleges: 2%.

 As noted above, the study does not distinguish between the protection status (and/or the residence status) of people surveyed, but it can provide an indication to the situation of persons with protection status.
+More recent data is not available.